UndeadYang/BONDM_CA/README.md

 ## Background

-This project is bult for the cellular automata edition of BONDM(A Bio-inspird Network Dividing Method).
+*    This project is built for the Parallel Growth edition of BONDM(A bio-inspired optimal network division method, submitted to Physica A, Elseviser).

-This algorithm is much faster and stabler than the original BONDM with a better result.
+*    This name of the paper has been determined as 'Cellular Parallel Growth Based Network Divding Method', in the same way, the project name was altered as 'CPGBNDM'.

-The name of this modified algorithm's paper is not been decided, and I have no idea which journel to submit.
+*    This paper will be submitted to AMM or other Elseviser journal.

 ## Run the algorithm

-Clone the project and change your matlab path to it.
+1. Clone the project and change your matlab path to it.
-Type 'run' to run the run.m file.
+2. Type 'run' to run the run.m file.
-3 subnetwork examples will be shown after the algorithm finish.
+3. Subnetwork examples will be shown after the algorithm finish.